-Previously, Stephen Knott served as president of the Atlantic Coast District, International Longshoremen’s Association, AFL-CIO from 2007-2011.
+Knott served one term as International General Vice President from 2011 to 2015.
+Previously, he served as president of the Atlantic Coast District, International Longshoremen’s Association from 2007-2011.

-A 50-year-veteran of the ILA, Knott also served for the 16 years as President of ILA Local 1, Clerks and Checkers, in the Port of New York and New Jersey.
+Knott also served for 16 years as President of ILA Local 1, Clerks and Checkers, in the Port of New York and New Jersey.

 Knott first joined the ILA in 1966 as a member of ILA Local 1478 in New Jersey.
 A year later, he transferred to ILA Local 1 and worked at a variety of clerical and checking positions at several companies in Port Newark, including I.T.O. and Maher Terminals.
 He became hiring agent for I.T.O. and Maher from 1979 until 1988.
 It was in 1988 that Knott was elected Secretary-Treasurer of his Local 1, a position he served for eight years until his election as President of Local 1 in 1997.

 Knott was also elected International Vice President and Executive Board member in 1997 and was reelected to that position for three additional four-year terms.